PatrickHenson/patrickhenson.github.io/_posts/2021-09-06-rpg-secret-messages.md

     * RANDOM SEED - value used to to generate the substitution cipher.

-    * MESSAGE - the original input message read from the input file.
+    * MESSAGE - the original message read from the input file.

     * ENCODED MESSAGE - result after applying the substitution cipher.